benguz/onefact.org/content/ideas-list.md

 * Medium (there are several open source libraries we have used to prototype, such as [this one](https://github.com/healthsites/healthsites/), so the tricky bits are getting the data on the nuclear testing and fallout sites in the right format to interoperate with these technologies)

-## Open source visualization of cancer-causing chemicals in Black women's beauty products
+## Open Source Visualization of Cancer-causing Chemicals in Black Women's Beauty Products

 ### Detailed Description
 Through a partnership, we have conducted a literature review of 150+ scientific publications.
 You will be responsible for communicating the essence of the literature review through online, interactive diagrams, using [MermaidJS](https://mermaid-js.github.io/mermaid-live-editor/).